Copthorne Kinder's Local Offer

 How will Copthorne Kinders prepare and support my child with transitions to new settings or school?

-As discussed earlier we encourage you and your child to take advantage of settling in visits prior to starting properly in order to aid a smooth transition and so you and your child are prepared for the Nursery and its environment.
-Your child’s key person will work closely with you to develop a settling routine to match your child’s needs.
-If a child attends more than one setting or is moving to a different setting we share the child’s ‘next steps’ with that setting, in order to promote consistency and so that we are all offering appropriate support.
-We liaise with local schools to arrange visits both for the children to visit the schools and for the Teachers to visit the children in their Nursery environment, which supports their transition to School.
-The TSS team will also support transitions to school for any child they have been involved with at the Nursery.
+We encourage you and your child to take advantage of settling in visits prior to your child’s start date.
+This will help to aid a smooth transition, hence you and your child are prepared for Nursery and our environment.
+Your child’s key person will work closely with you to develop a settling in routine to match your child’s needs.
+If a child attends more than one setting or is moving to a different setting, we share the child’s ‘next steps’ with that setting, this practice promotes consistency so that we can all offer the appropriate support.

 How are Copthorne Kinders’s resources used to support children with special educational needs?